 Next, you’ll need a decent cutting board to cut the meat.
-We have a board like this one that I can take with me anywhere.
-Sometimes we’ll process meat in our kitchen, other times we’ll use our outdoor kitchen area, and I have been known to process meat (when raining, and I don’t want the mess in my kitchen) on a sanitized butchering platform in our garage.
+We have a board that I can take with me anywhere.
+Sometimes we’ll process meat in our kitchen, other times we’ll use our outdoor kitchen area.
+I have been known to process meat (when it’s raining, and I don’t want the mess in my kitchen) on a sanitized butchering platform in our garage.

 Then you’ll need a good quality meat grinder.
 You are probably going to make sausage out of some of your pork, but if you don’t have a decent meat grinder the task can be very tedious.

 Also, you’ll need a hand saw because when dealing with the ribs, you will have to saw through the bone in order to process them efficiently.